NavBernal/CCNA/Day 17 - VLANs (Part 2).md

 - This is a bit of tricky error
 - Many modern switches do not support Cisco's ISL at all, they only support 802.1Q (dot1q)
 - However, switches that do support both (like the one being used in this example) have a trunk encapsulation of 'Auto' by default
-- To manually configure the interface as a trunk port, you mnust first set the encapsulation to 802.1Q or ISL
+- To manually configure the interface as a trunk port, you must first set the encapsulation to 802.1Q or ISL
 - On switches that only support 802.1Q, this isn't necessary
 - After you set the encapsulation type, you can then configure the interface as a trunk
 - To set the encapsulation type, you use the `switchport trunk encapsulation` command